LukeSometimesCodes/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-This repository is for Tech Academy projects.
+Some smaller Tech Academy projects I worked on